 First Coordinator of The Prindle Institute for Ethics

-When the Janet Prindle Institute for Ethics was first conceived, President Bottoms asked Dr. Martha Rainbolt, a Professor of English, was chosen for the role of the Institute's first Faculty Coordinator.
+When the Janet Prindle Institute for Ethics was first conceived, President Bottoms asked Dr. Martha Rainbolt, a Professor of English, to serve as the Institute's first Faculty Development Coordinator.
 In this position Dr. Rainbolt organized the initial year's programs.
-Through her initiative and guidance the Faculty Advisory Committee was institutionalized, reading programs for both students and faculty were begun, interesting outside speakers were invited to become part of our community, and the Undergraduate Ethics Symposium was initiated.
+Through her initiative and guidance the Faculty Advisory Committee was institutionalized, reading programs for both students and faculty were begun, interesting outside speakers were invited to become part of our community, and the Undergraduate Ethics Symposium was initiated in 2008.
 Martha played a key role in promoting ethics related topics that would be of interest to students and she organize faculty development workshops to help DePauw faculty members integrate ethics into their teaching and scholarly research.
-Dr. Rainbolt also worked with the students to develop the program of student interns who promote the work of the Institute.
+Dr. Rainbolt also helped recruit our student interns who promote the work of the Institute.
 For several years, Professor Rainbolt served as the chair of the Prindle Institute Advisory Committee, as the coordinator of the Undergraduate Ethics Symposium and as the Faculty Development Coordinator.
 As Senior Professor of English, Dr. Rainbolt continues to stay very involved with Prindle Institute activities, coordinating our many reading groups each year and also working with our staff on programs that serve the Greencastle and Putnam County Communities.
 Martha Rainbolt's contributions have been instrumental in the conception, growth and impact of The Prindle Institute for Ethics.